 Rock pools are amazing places!

+Next time you're at the beach, head down to the rock pool and explore all the amazing aquatic and marine life.
 From a distance, rock pools may look like little still pools of water - but inside there is a whole living world.
 Life in this small underwater world can be full of all sorts of marine life including fish, coral, sponges, barnacles, seaweed, algae, mussels, crabs and many more things.
 Exploring a rock pool can be lots of fun.
 Make sure you do it safely by following some of our top tips.

 What can I find in a rock pool?